webstudio-is/webstudio-rfcs/text/002-css-vars.md

 2. Avoid copy-pasting CSS variable names
 3. Provide a way to define a typed interface for CSS variables

-CSS variables are a subject to inheritance, hence in a large app you can get conflicts.
-In addition to that not all values should be allowed and we should be able to trace what code is setting a value.
+CSS variables are subject to inheritance, hence in a large app you can get conflicts.
+In addition to that, not all values should be allowed and we should be able to trace what code is setting a value.
 By defining a convention and using a TS interface we can solve both problems.

 # Detailed design

-1. Avoiding namespace collision is solved by using a naming convention: `--ws-{component}-{var}` where `component` is the component name that is going to render the variable and `var` is the variable namespace.
+1. Avoiding namespace collision is solved by using a naming convention: `--ws-{module}-{var}` where `module` is the module name that contains the definition of the variable.
 2. We never copy-paste a CSS variable name across modules.
-When variable needs to be defined outisde of a module, we decided to export a typed function
+When a variable needs to be defined outside of a module, we decided to export a typed function
     Example 1:
     ```ts
     export const setAmplitude = (value: number) => ({